-After a year that we would all rather forget, how about a chance to get away for an easy-going weekend of music, song and – we hope! – dance in the company of Banter?!
+After a year that we would all rather forget, how about a chance to get away for an easy-going weekend of music and song in the company of Banter?!

 If you’ve lost your musical mojo, then this is the perfect weekend to ease yourself back into playing and singing.
 With no specific agenda, this weekend will focus on having fun and sharing our love of folk music and song with each other.
 Think midsummer folky session party for all abilities.
 Banter will entertain you with a concert on the Saturday evening, interspersed with party pieces from yourselves, if you wish to do so.